The Radio buttons element is a form element that lets the user choose one option from a list.

 Dynamic default value

 Enable or disable the dynamic default value for this element.
-This option allows the field value to be set from URL parameter, shortcode attribute or filter hook.
+This option allows the field value to be set from a URL parameter, block value, shortcode attribute or filter hook.
+See the Dynamic default value guide for more information.

 Sets the name of the parameter to use as the source of the dynamic default value.